arontaupe/aron.petau.net/_posts/2024-01-30-airaspi-build-log.md

 ### TODOs

-- add images screenshots to the build log
+- add images and screenshots to the build log
 - Check whether vdo.ninja is a viable way to add mobile streams. then Smartphone stream evaluation would be on the horizon.
 - Bother the mediamtx makers about the libcamera bump, so we can get rid of the rpicam-vid hack.
 I suspect there is quirte a lot of performance lost there.